Phoenix and Colman movies among indie Spirit Awards nominees | Malay Mail

-LOS ANGELES, Dec 15 — Joaquin Phoenix’s C’mon C’mon and Olivia Colman’s The Lost Daughter were among this year’s indie films to earn Spirit Award nominations on Tuesday, boosting their chances for Hollywood’s upcoming prize-giving season culminating with the Oscars.
+WASHINGTON, Dec 16 — Joaquin Phoenix’s C’mon C’mon and Olivia Colman’s The Lost Daughter were among this year’s indie films to earn Spirit Award nominations on Tuesday, boosting their chances for Hollywood’s upcoming prize-giving season culminating with the Oscars.

 The Spirit Awards, which only consider low- and mid-budget movies, named five best feature contenders including Phoenix’s black-and-white family drama, and Colman’s adaptation of an Elena Ferrante novel about motherhood.